greg-raven/Uncommon-Sense/_posts/2015-06-28-the-grant-of-liberty.md

 ---
-title: 'The grant of liberty'
+title: "The grant of liberty"
 layout: post
 categories:
 - liberty